bitVivAZ/tutorials-record/README.md

 # completed-tutorials
-Tutorials And Courses I've Completed Over The Years
+Tutorials And Courses I've Completed Over The Years And Currently Busy With.

 ### Software Development
 Courses | School | Duration | Finished On | Source Code